+Ste Action

+p

-Step Action 1 In the 'Stereotype' field type 'RuleTask'.
+1 In the 'Stereotype' field type 'RuleTask'.

 2 Click on the Save button and on the Close button.
 3 Drag the Operation from the Project Browser onto the RuleFlow Activity diagram.
 Also assign Business Rules to the operation, as for a Rule Task element.